acastro2/blog/content/post/senior-engineer-part-2/index.md

 - Ask your manager to move you to different projects within your team.
 This will enable you to work on different parts of the system and expose you to different types of problems and solutions.
 - Participate in tech exchange programs.
 You'll learn a lot from your peers, and it's an excellent opportunity to share your knowledge and skills.
 - Write documentation about systems you don't own but that your team uses.
 This will help you gain a deeper understanding of how the system works and how different components interact with one another.
 - Work on a lot of proofs-of-concept (POCs).
-This will give you the opportunity to try out different approaches and experiment with new technologies and methodologies.
+This will allow you to try out different approaches and experiment with new technologies and methodologies.
 - Try to solve problems that don't need solving, just to learn a new thing.
-For example, you could explore how re-write an application using NoSQL DB instead of a relational one, even if it's not necessary.
+For example, you could explore how to re-write an application using NoSQL DB instead of a relational one, even if it's not necessary.
 This will help you learn new things and expand your skill set.
 - Contribute to Open Source!

 By embracing these experiences, you'll be able to learn new things, expand your skill set, and build the confidence to take on more significant challenges.